google/chicago-brick/extras/README.md

-# Chicago Brick: extras
+# Chicago Brick: Extras

 ## What is an extra?
-Extras extend Chicago Brick.
+An extra is an optional addition to Chicago Brick that extends Chicago Brick with new functionality.

 ## An extra should
 - have it's own directory in **extras**
-- maintain it's own depenedencies (e.g., have a package.json)
+- maintain it's own dependencies (e.g., have a package.json)
 - have a README.md describing the extra and any required setup

 ## An extra should not
-- add dependencies to Chicago Brick package.json
+- add dependencies to the Chicago Brick package.json
 - be required for Chicago Brick to run